Notice: Addition to Annex III of the Rotterdam Convention

 Tris (2,3-dibromopropyl) phosphate

 Regulatory obligations for importers and/or exporters

 Australia's import decisions for industrial chemicals listed in Annex III reflect the current regulatory status of those chemicals in Australia.
 Importers and exporters are responsible for remaining informed on the status of Annex III-listed chemicals and their respective import decisions published in the PIC Circular.

-Initial inquiries for industrial chemicals should be directed to:
+General inquiries about Convention-listed industrial chemicals should be directed to:

 GPO Box 787